oseifrimpong/data-importer/Readme.md

 - Make a copy of `env.example.com` to `env`
 - Install [Go](https://go.dev/doc/install)
 - Install [PostgreSQL](https://www.postgresql.org/download/)
-- Run sql statement in this [file](api/static/migrations/init_db.sql). *It change values to your database credentials.*
+- Run sql statement in this [file](api/static/migrations/init_db.sql). *You might need change values to your database credentials and not run this.
+Don't run this if your postgres server is a fresh install.*
 - Run `go test -v ./...` to run tests
 - Run `go run main.go` to start up application